 Some Personal History, Comments, and Suggestions.

-We started in 1998 and our history has been interesting and exciting.
-We sold our 1000th batting cage in July 2002, our 2000th cage in April 2004, our 3000th cage in June 2006, our 4000th cage in May of 2008, our 5000th cage in May of 2010, our 6000th cage in March of 2012, and our 7000th cage in April 2013.
+We started Wheelhouse in 1998 and our history has been interesting and exciting.
 We have sold our batting cages in all 50 states and Washington, DC.
 We have sold internationally as well.
-We have cages in Australia, Canada, Curacao, France, Germany, Mexico, New Zealand, Norway, Puerto Rico, and Qatar.
+We have cages in Australia, Canada, Curacao, France, Germany, Mexico, New Zealand, Norway, Puerto Rico, Qatar, and the Virgin Islands.